itsdax/tribot-web-engine-v2/README.md

                 enableRunEnergy();
             }
             if (pkerNearby()) {
-                return true; // EXITS the walker and the walkTO() will return false!
+                return true; // EXITS the walker and the walkTo() will return false!
             }
             return false;
         });